NetworkingStudio/Setup-Kerberos-Server-and-Client/README.md

 6, After edited NTP server file

     .
-Following all configuration explained above
+Following all configuration steps explained above .
-    .
 Then save your work
     .
 Close ntp.conf file.
-### This complete the NTP setup for Kerberos server side
+### This complete the NTP setup for Kerberos server side,
+All the above steps can be configured on Client side also.